jlhardes/metadataBias/README.md

-# Mitigating Metadata Bias: Information Retrieval Aid Proof-of-concept
+# Information Retrieval Aid Proof-of-concept
-> A Linked Data initiative connecting a library catalog (Indiana University's IUCAT) with a Linked Data controlled vocabulary (Homosaurus) to aid researchers in discovering relevant resources using terminology representing a community, from that community.
+> A Linked Data initiative connecting a library catalog (Indiana University's [IUCAT](https://iucat.iu.edu)) with a Linked Data controlled vocabulary ([Homosaurus](http://homosaurus.org)) to aid researchers in discovering relevant resources using terminology representing a community, from that community.

 ## General Info
 Motivated by a concern that Library of Congress Subjects Headings (LCSH) are often slow to change and do not represent systemically marginalized communities well.
 If those communities are supplying terminology and it is available as Linked Data, why not use that vocabulary as a search and discovery aid?
 Terminology from the community not included in LCSH can expand the range of search terms useful to researchers for finding relevant resources, especially if relationships between the community's vocabulary and LCSH are defined.